Melvin Simon: Movies

-In the 1970s, Simon expanded into producing films with Melvin Simon Productions but ended up losing millions of dollars in what he later called a "big mistake".
+In the 1970s, Simon expanded into producing films with Melvin Simon Productions, but ended up losing millions of dollars in what he later called a "big mistake".
 He produced the 1982 adolescent comedy Porky's.

 Movies produced by Melvin Simon Productions:

 Indiana Pacers

 In 1983, the Simons bought the NBA franchise, the Indiana Pacers.

 Personal life

 Simon was married twice.
 His first wife was Bess Meshulam.
-They later divorced.
-They had three children: Deborah Simon, Cynthia A. Simon Skjodt, and David E. Simon (born 1961), who became chairman and CEO of Simon Property Group.
+They later divorced (she remarried as Bess Koby and died of cancer in 1977).
+They had three children: Deborah Simon, Cynthia A. Simon Skjodt (married to professional hockey player Paul Skjodt), and David E. Simon (born 1961), who became chairman and CEO of Simon Property Group.

 In 1972, Simon married Bren Burns and adopted Burn's daughter, Tamme McCauley.
 They also had a son, Joshua Max, who died in 1999 at the age of 25.

 Simon was a member of the Beth-El Zedeck congregation in Indianapolis.

 Simon died of cancer on September 16, 2009, at the age of 82.
 At the time of his death, his wealth was estimated at $1.3 billion.

 After his death, a dispute over his most recent will arose between his children from his first marriage and his wife.
 The will, signed with the physical assistance of a financial advisor, was amended seven months before his death.
 The revised will provided significantly more for Burns, and significantly less for his children by his first marriage, than previous versions.
 Burns' eldest children contested that he was suffering from dementia when he signed the new will which boosted the share of his fortune going to Bren from one-third to one-half.

 The judge presiding over the settlement agreed to close the final December 12, 2012, hearing and accept the terms under seal.
-Although Cynthia Simon-Skjodt declined to comment on the agreement, other than to say she was "glad it's over", upon entering into an elevator with Deborah Simon one of the sister yelled out a celebratory "YEAH!" after the doors closed.
+Although Cynthia Simon-Skjodt declined to comment on the agreement, other than to say she was "glad it's over", upon entering into an elevator with Deborah Simon one of the sisters yelled out a celebratory "YEAH!" after the doors closed.